-Cultural taboos have caused Muslims to hide away from the topic of suicide.
-Worse, making people feel ashamed if they struggle with suicidal thoughts.
+Cultural taboos have caused Muslims to hide from the topic of suicide.
+Worse, it makes people feel ashamed if they struggle with suicidal thoughts.

 Spiritual abuse leads people to think that suicidal thoughts are a sign of low iman.
 Verses are thrown at sufferers in an attempt to scare them away from these thoughts.